Wayne County Court Records

 Wayne County offers several electronic tools for case lookups:

-1. Clerk of Courts Case Search — The Wayne County Clerk of Courts maintains an online case index covering the General Division of the Court of Common Pleas.
-Users can search by party name, case number, or attorney name to find docket entries, filing dates, and case status information.
+- Clerk of Courts Case Search — The Wayne County Clerk of Courts maintains an online case index covering the General Division of the Court of Common Pleas.
+You can search by party name, case number, or attorney name to find docket entries, filing dates, and case status.

-2. Ohio Supreme Court Case Search — The Ohio Supreme Court’s case information portal allows searches of appeals and Supreme Court filings that may have originated in Wayne County.
+- Ohio Supreme Court Case Search — The Ohio Supreme Court's case information portal lets you search appeals and Supreme Court filings that may have originated in Wayne County.

 In-Person Searches

-Office hours for the Clerk of Courts and most court divisions are generally Monday through Friday, 8:00 a.m. to 4:30 p.m., though individual divisions may vary.
-The Wooster Municipal Court Clerk’s office is also open Monday through Friday during regular business hours.
+The Clerk of Courts and most court divisions are generally open Monday through Friday, 8:00 a.m. to 4:30 p.m., though individual divisions may have slightly different hours.
+Call ahead to confirm.

 Mail Requests

-Written record requests can be sent to the appropriate court division.
-Include the full case number (if known), the names of the parties involved, the approximate date of filing, the type of record sought, and a return envelope.
-Fees for copies should accompany the request; contact the relevant office in advance to confirm the current amount.
+You can also submit written record requests by mail to the appropriate court division.
+Include the full case number if you have it, the names of the parties, the approximate filing date, the type of record you need, and a return envelope.
+Contact the relevant office in advance to confirm current copy fees and enclose payment with your request.

 Helpful Search Tips

-• Case numbers in the General Division typically follow a format that includes the year and a sequential number (e.g., 2024-CV-XXXX for civil cases or 2024-CR-XXXX for criminal cases).
+- Case numbers in the General Division typically include the year and a sequential number — for example, 2024-CV-XXXX for civil cases or 2024-CR-XXXX for criminal cases.

-• For older records that predate electronic indexing, an in-person search at the Clerk’s office or courthouse archives may be necessary.
+- Older records that predate electronic indexing may require an in-person search at the Clerk's office or courthouse archives.

-• The Wayne County Recorder’s Office handles land records, deeds, and mortgages rather than court case records; do not confuse it with the Clerk of Courts.
+- The Wayne County Recorder's Office handles land records, deeds, and mortgages — those are separate from court case records held by the Clerk of Courts.

 Are Court Records Public in Wayne County?

-Ohio has a strong presumption of public access to court records, grounded in both constitutional principles and specific statutes.
-Article I, Section 16 of the Ohio Constitution guarantees open courts, and this principle extends to the records those courts generate.
-The Ohio Public Records Act, codified at Ohio Revised Code § 149.43, establishes that records kept by any public office—including courts—are presumptively open to the public unless a specific exemption applies.
+Ohio maintains a strong presumption of public access to court records, rooted in both the state constitution and specific statutes.
+Article I, Section 16 of the Ohio Constitution guarantees open courts, and this principle extends to the records those courts produce.
+The Ohio Public Records Act, codified at Ohio Revised Code 149.43, establishes that records kept by any public office — including courts — are presumptively open to the public unless a specific exemption applies.

-The Rules of Superintendence for the Courts of Ohio, particularly Rule 44 through Rule 47, govern public access to court records specifically.
-These rules distinguish between “case documents” and “administrative documents” and set out the framework for access, restrictions, and redaction.
+The Rules of Superintendence for the Courts of Ohio, particularly Rules 44 through 47, specifically govern public access to court records.
+These rules distinguish between case documents and administrative documents, and they set out the framework for access, restrictions, and redaction.

 Records That Are Generally Public